 When did you become a permanent employee at Intel, and how did you feel back then?

-Being selected as one of Intel's top inventors for 2020 is a huge feat!
+Being selected as one of Intel's top inventors for 2020 and again in 2022 is a huge feat!
 What is one thing that motivates you?

 I'm always looking for ways to do things differently.
 Problems are opportunities, right?
 I like to go by that motto, and sometimes you find opportunities in places with no problems at all!
 This helps in patent filing, as you're constantly looking for scenarios where you can invent.
 In many cases, the product may reach the end of life, but the patent on the technology will live for 20 years from the date of filing, enabling the owner to use that technology for new generations of the product or completely new products.
 So, there are patents that outlive the very products that they were intended for!
 I am also on two of Intel's Patent Review Committees, where I help identify Intellectual Property submitted by employees for Intel to file.
 Understanding this responsibility helps me stay motivated!